KennethTrecy/chearmyp_parser/README.md

 		1|
 	```

 4. *Attacher*.
-These tokens are pair of concepts attached to a *simplex* or *complex*.
+These nodes are pair of concepts attached to a *simplex* or *complex*.
 These
 	concepts may be a metadata, adjective, reference, and others.
 They are written below or right
-	side of the *simplex* or *complex* they are attaching to. *Attachers* must have a colon (`:`) and followed tab(s) or spaces(s) between the pairs namely label and content.
+	side of the *simplex* or *complex* they are attaching to. *Attachers* must have a colon (`:`) and
+	followed tab(s) or spaces(s) between the pairs namely label and content.
 	```
 	books
 		book_a|
 		price: $1			# Attaches book a's price.
 		title: Title A		# Attaches book a's title.
 		author: Author A	# Attaches book a's author.

 		book_b|
 		price:	$2			# Attaches book b's price.
 		title:	Title B	# Attaches book b's title.
 		author:	Author B	# Attaches book b's author.

 		# Attachers can be written in one line.
 		book_c|
 			price: $3	title: Title C	author: Author C

 		name: Book set A	# Attaches book set's name.
 	```

 5. *Othertongue*.
-These tokens contain a different language from the rest of the document.
+These nodes contain a different language from the rest of the document.
 Their
 	syntax is similar to *comments*.
 Due to the variety of languages, there are concepts also, that
 	have no direct translation to the current concept.
-However, *othertongues* must be contained to
+However, *othertongues* must be contained to a
-	a *complex*.
+	*complex*.
 	- *Line* othertongue.
 These othertoungues are similar to *line* comments.
 Their containment must
 		be expressed by indention using tab(s) or in one line after the *complex*.
 		```